-All-seeing hand – it’s been a 100 years since change
+All-seeing hand – a 100 years since change

-A new generation of prosthetic limbs which will allow the wearer to reach for objects automatically, without thinking – just like a real hand – are to be trialled for the first time.
+A new generation of prosthetic limbs.
+They will allow the wearer to reach for objects automatically, without thinking – just like a real hand.
+The limbs to be trialled for the first time.

 A small number of amputees have already trialled the new technology and now the Newcastle University team are working with experts at Newcastle upon Tyne Hospitals NHS foundation trust to offer the ‘hands with eyes’ to patients at Newcastle’s Freeman Hospital.

 Co-author on the study Dr Kianoush Nazarpour, a Senior Lecturer in Biomedical Engineering at Newcastle University, explains: